maithgopalan/c2-dataviz-2025/content/syllabus/index.markdown

 ## Fluidity, Attendance, Participation

-As the university community adjusts to teaching and learning remotely in the context of the COVID-19 pandemic, course requirements, deadlines, and grading percentages are subject to change.
-We will be mindful of the many impacts the unfolding events related to COVID-19 may be having on you.
-During this challenging time, we encourage you to talk with me about what you are experiencing so we can work together to help you succeed in this course.
+I encourage you to talk with me about what you are experiencing so we can work together to help you succeed in this course.

 ## Expected Engagement